Santa Muerte: Attributes and iconography

 Santa Muerte is a personification of death.
-Unlike other saints who originated in Mexican folk Catholicism, Santa Muerte is not, herself, seen as a dead human being.
+Unlike other Latin American folk saints, Santa Muerte is not, herself, seen as a dead human being.
 She is associated with healing, protection, financial wellbeing, and assurance of a path to the afterlife.

-Although there are other death saints in Latin America, such as San La Muerte, Santa Muerte is the only female saint of death in either of the Americas.
-Though early figures of the saint were male, iconographically, Santa Muerte is a skeleton dressed in female clothes or a shroud, and carrying both a scythe and a globe.
-Santa Muerte is marked out as female not by her figure but by her attire and hair.
+Although there are other death saints in Latin America, such as San La Muerte, Santa Muerte is the only female saint of death in the Americas.
+Iconographically, Santa Muerte is a skeleton dressed in female clothes or a shroud, and carrying both a scythe and a globe.
+Santa Muerte is distinguished as female not by her skeletal form but rather by her attire and hair.
 The latter was introduced by a believer named Enriqueta Romero.

 The two most common objects that Santa Muerte holds in her hands are a globe and a scythe.
 Her scythe reflects her origins as the Grim Reaper (la Parca of medieval Spain), and can represent the moment of death, when it is said to cut a silver thread.
 The scythe can symbolize the cutting of negative energies or influences.
 As a harvesting tool, a scythe may also symbolize hope and prosperity.
 The scythe has a long handle, indicating that it can reach anywhere.
 The globe represents Death's vast power and dominion over the earth, and may be seen as a kind of a tomb to which we all return.